leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ### Riparian
 #### How to:

-1. Create a polygon shapefile
+1. Create a polygon shapefile named riparian.shp

 2. Fields: